callysto/infrastructure/README.md

 The configuration is stored in `letsencrypt`.

-## Direnv Integration for Dev Environment

-The direnv is storing set of variables required by Terraform, Ansible and Letsencrypt in one .envrc file to speed up deployment (only dev environment at the moment).

-A binary for both Linux and Darwin (Mac) have been bundled in the `/bin` directory.

 ## Metrics and OS Statistics

 The system of gathering statistics from the Callysto environment has been introduced (thanks to Ian Allison's initial work)